darlanbbs/GitHub-Finder/README.md

 # Description

-The challenge GitHub Finder is a challange to improve the techniques in ReactJs,Typescript and Styled Components(Chakra UI).
+The challenge GitHub Finder is a challange to improve the techniques in ReactJs,Typescript and Styled Components(Chakra UI) with request api.

 # Layout